godot-rust/gdext/ReadMe.md

 > * No stability guarantees.
 APIs will break frequently (for releases, we try to take SemVer seriously though).
 >   Resolving the above two points has currently more weight than a stable API.

-So we do not recommend building a larger project in GDExtension-Rust yet.
+We do not recommend building a larger project in GDExtension-Rust yet.
 However, the library can serve as a playground for experimenting.

+To get an overview of currently supported features, consult [#24](https://github.com/godot-rust/gdextension/issues/24).
+At this point, there is **no** support for Android, iOS or WASM.
+Contributions are very welcome!

 ## Getting started